 Some courses let you start midway through the year.
 To find out if the course you want allows mid-year applications, contact the course administrators directly.

 For more about mid-year entry, check out our Mid-Year Entry page.

-Apprenticeships and pre-apprenticeships are an great way to get into certain careers.
-Apprenticeships are available in lots of fields, from sport to agriculture.
-Find out more on our Apprenticeships and traineeships pages.
+Apprenticeships, pre-apprenticeships and traineeships are a great way to get into certain careers.
+They're available in lots of fields, from traditional trades to things like sport and agriculture.